UC-endorsed online course publishers

-As of April 2019, the University of California has an updated online course policy that supports quality online A-G courses through shared oversight.
+As of April 2019, the University of California has an updated online course publisher policy that supports quality online A-G courses through shared oversight.

-NEW online course publisher directory & registration criteria
+Online course publisher directory & registration criteria

 Online course publishers are eligible to register for the directory if they meet at least #1 through #4 of the following criteria: